Managing your teams

 We also recommend using shared teams if you want to have the same team in different plans, for high-level planning.
 For example, your teams have their own plans, but you need a high-level department plan to get visibility across all teams.
 Ideally, you'd want to have the same shared team in both plans.

-The team custom field that comes from Portfolio for Jira, i.e. it's not one of the default fields that would appear in your issues in Jira.
-We recommend that you make the team field display in your Jira issues for visibility, so you can set the team field when editing or creating issues in Jira.
-Any assigned teams in Portfolio will also surface in the corresponding issues in Jira.
+This pertains to the team custom field that comes from Advanced Roadmaps, i.e. it's not one of the default fields that would readily appear in your issues.
+We recommend that you make the team field display in your issues for visibility, so you can set the team field when editing or creating issues in Jira Software.
+Any assigned teams in your plans will also surface in the corresponding issues in Jira Software.

 You can also use the team field as a quick filter — perhaps filter for work at the epic hierarchy level of your board, so you can quickly show how work is distributed across multiple teams.